-An overgrown and unkempt area of woodland is set to be transformed into an orchard.
+An overgrown and unkempt area of woodland has been transformed into an orchard.
 Left to its own devices for years, this is the latest development in our plans to plant trees to combat climate change and regenerate areas of Horsenden Hill.

-This new orchard, which for now we are calling the apple grove, more on that later, is the woody area on the left as you enter the main gates to Horsenden Farm.
+This new orchard occupies the woody area on the left as you enter the main gates to Horsenden Farm.

 Our small but intrepid herd of two Shetland cows – Ilex and Bramble – did lots of preparatory work for us, munching their way through leaves and branches.

 This initiative is a collaboration between the Friends of Horsenden Hill, Horsenden’s cows and pigs and ranger Jon Staples, London Borough of Ealing.

 First we cleared the site of brambles, and roots and branches the cows left behind, and we prepared for planting.

 Our pigs helped dig over the soil before planting, adding their manure.
 We will spread wildflower seed and Meadow grass for Ilex and Bramble to graze.